khalid-el-masnaoui/PHP-Notes/REFACTORING-UPGRADING.md

 A more balanced approach recognizes the value in both preserving what works and improving what doesn't. `=>` **Incremental Refactoring**

-**When a Rewrite Makes Sense :**
-	Despite favoring refactoring in most cases, complete rewrites can be justified when **the technology stack is truly obsolete** (e.g., PHP 5.3 or earlier), business requirements have fundamentally changed, the application needs to serve dramatically different purposes, or the current architecture simply cannot support essential new features.

 For optimal results, refactoring efforts should be performed concurrently with producing business knowledge.
 You can analyze each and every area of a module individually over an extended period of time while shaping a **repeatable refactoring process for the whole app**.

 I will be discussing how we can reduce /eliminate such problems with some intuitive well known strategies that we can use to reshape our  **repeatable refactoring process**